athiwatp/charmaine/README.md

 # charmaine
-A basic Angular and PHP CRUD operations with SweetAlert animation.
+A javascript voice recognition and text-to-speech app that learns.

 Plugins/API used: